Kristinita/KristinitaPelican/content/Sublime-Text/SashaSublime.md

 }
 ```

-<a id="gitgutter"></a>
+<a id="GitGutter"></a>
 ## GitGutter

-Probably you are faced with the [same](https://github.com/jisaacks/GitGutter/issues/199#issuecomment-227016698) problem of small icons in GitGutter.
+Probably you have the [same](https://github.com/jisaacks/GitGutter/issues/199#issuecomment-227016698) problem of small icons in GitGutter.
 To solve this problem, at first install [PackageResourceViewer](https://github.com/skuroda/PackageResourceViewer) plugin. <kbd>Ctrl+Shift+P</kbd> → *PackageResourceViewer: Extract Package* → *GitGutter*.
 Then *Preferences* → *Browse Packages...* → *icons* → change the already available icons to icons in folder *icons* → *GitGutter* of SashaSublime repository.
 Your icons for GitGutter have to replace on icons of the bigger size.

-<a id="customization-non-sublime-text-settings-for-windows"></a>
+<a id="Customization-non-Sublime-Text-settings-for-Windows"></a>
 # Customization non-Sublime Text settings for Windows

 Some settings not customizable via Sublime Text, to change them, you need to use other programs.

-All settings in sections **Title Bar** color and **Winaero Tweaker** will affect **all** programs that do not have their own settings for these options, not only for Sublime Text.
+All settings in sections **Title Bar** color and **Winaero Tweaker** will affect **all** programs that do not have their own settings for these options, not solely for Sublime Text.
 You will see the changes made, and when you open other programs.

 All manuals in this section for Windows 10 users, use default theme.
 Users of others operating systems, please, see instructions for your OS in other sources.

 If you follow all the steps in this section, you will get the result:

-*Active window:*
++ *Active window:*

 ![Active window](https://i.imgur.com/AUdJEug.png)

-*Inactive window:*
++ *Inactive window:*

 ![Inactive window](https://i.imgur.com/3E1qY10.png)

-<a id="changing-favicon-in-sublime-text-3"></a>
+<a id="Changing-favicon-in-Sublime-Text-3"></a>
 ## Changing favicon in Sublime Text 3

+!!! caution

-Unfortunately, after Sublime Text updates, you will have to make this steps again.
+	After Sublime Text updates, you will have to make this steps again.

 Mac users possible help [this](http://apple.stackexchange.com/questions/153176/changing-sublime-text-3-icon-in-dock-on-yosemite) answer.